degenrocket/spasm/README.md

 # Signer and Protocol Agnostic Social Media (SPASM)

+## Terminology

+an `event` - a message, action, or an event that has to be signed with a private key before being propagated over the network.

 ## Overview

 Essentially, all `events` on all decentralized social media protocols are data chunks structured in a JSON object that has to be signed with a private key, which might or might not be associated with an existent blockchain.